-E. Right to Decision Within Reasonable Time
+F. Right to Decision Within Reasonable Time

 - Possibility of appeal in case of unlawful refusal or delay in issuing an administrative decision - See e.g. Art.
-46a Act on Administrative Procedure - Reasonableness is to be considered in light of the circumstances, such as - Complexity of the case - Urgency of the matter - Behavior of the parties
+46a Act on Administrative Procedure - Reasonableness is to be considered in light of the circumstances, such as - Complexity of the case - Urgency of the matter - Behavior of the parties - A procedure for a disability pension lasts nearly ten years until the appeal judgement is rendered (BGE 129 V 411 ff.).

-F. Right to Legal Aid
+G. Right to Legal Aid

-- Requirements
+Requirements

-- Lacking financial means to pay procedural costs

-- Case has a sufficient prospect of success
+- Lacking financial means to pay procedural costs - Case has a sufficient prospect of success

-- Effect
+Effect

-- Party is exempted from paying procedural costs and advance payments

-- Appointment of an attorney-at-law representing the party if necessary to safeguard rights

-- Complexity of the matter

-- Abilities of the private party
+- Party is exempted from paying procedural costs and advance payments - Appointment of an attorney-at-law representing the party if necessary to safeguard rights - Complexity of the matter - Abilities of the private party

-G. Further Constitutional Guarantees
+H. Further Constitutional Guarantees

-Art.
-30 Constitution: Additional requirements in judicial proceedings
+• Art.
+30 Cst.: Additional requirements in judicial proceedings